Crestview High School (Columbiana, Ohio)

 Crestview High School is a public high school near Columbiana, Ohio, United States.
-It is the only high school in the Crestview Local School District, and serves nearby New Waterford as well as parts of surrounding Fairfield and Unity townships.
+It is the only high school in the Crestview Local School District and serves nearby New Waterford as well as parts of surrounding Fairfield and Unity townships.
 Athletic teams compete as the Crestview Rebels in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.

 Academics

 According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 383 pupils in grades 9th through 12th, with 134 pupils eligible for a federal free or reduced-price lunch.
 The school employed 22.00 teachers, yielding a student–teacher ratio of 17.41.
 Crestview High School offers courses in the traditional American curriculum.

-Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part time student, taking core courses at Crestview, while taking career or technical education at the career center, or as a full time student instead.
-Students may choose to take training in automotives, construction technology, cosmetology, culinary arts, health sciences, information technology, multimedia, landscape & environmental design, precision machining, veterinary science, and welding.
+Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.

-A student must earn 28 credits to graduate, including: 4 credits in a mathematics sequence, 3 credits in science, including life and physical science, 4 credits in English, 3 credits in a social studies sequence, 1 credit in fine art, 1 credit in health and physical education, 1 credit in personal finance, and 4.5 elective credits.
-Elective courses can be in English, science, social studies, foreign language, technology and business, family and consumer science, and fine art.
-Students attending the career center follow the same basic requirements, but have requirements in career & technical education rather than fine arts.
-All students must pass Ohio state exams in English I & II, Algebra I, Geometry, Biology, American History, and American Government, or the like.